Wiykat07/tic_tac/README.md

 Sprays confetti when you win!

+Single player mode with multiple types of AI

+Three seperate themes with more as requested

 Future Features:

-Single player mode with a basic AI.
+*Single player mode with a basic AI.* DONE AS OF 3/10/2023

-Multiple AI types (once I get one working, I will make more difficult and aggressive AI).
+*Multiple AI types (once I get one working, I will make more difficult and aggressive AI).* DONE AS OF 3/18/2023

-Themes (at least a dark mode and a color blind mode)!
+*Themes (at least a dark mode and a color blind mode)!* DONE AS OF 3/18/2023

 Confetti Xs and Os (had to drop this because it was taking too much time, but once all the other features are working, I will try again).